whykatherine/mhwkb/README.md

 ## About Me
 I first received treatment for mental health issues (major depression, anxiety, PTSD) in 1991 (age 18).
-As a patient, I have seen numerous psychiatrists and psychotherapists, and have been on a few different types of psychiatric medication.
+As a patient, I have seen numerous psychiatrists and psychotherapists, and have been prescribed (and used) many types of psychiatric medication.
 I have read many opinions on the subject of mental health, and the negative and positive experiences consumers have had while using the mental health care system.
 I have also read information written by journalists and